nopSolutions/nopCommerce/src/packages/EPPlus.4.0.3/readme.txt

 * Fix for reading Excel comment content from the t-element.
 * Fix to make Range.LoadFromCollection work better with inheritence
 * And alot of other smal fixes

+4.0.3 Fixes
+* Added compilation directive for MONO (Thanks Danny)
+* Added functions IfError, Char, Error.Type, Degrees, Fixed, IsNonText, IfNa and SumIfs
+* And fixed a lot of issues.
+See http://epplus.codeplex.com/SourceControl/list/changesets for more details